ClementNerma/NightOS/docs/specs/syscalls.md

 **Return value:**

-Encoded on 1 byte:
+- Status (1 byte):
   - Bit 0 (strongest): indicates if the pipe is opened
   - Bit 1: indicates if the pipe is a message pipe
   - Bit 2: indicates if the pipe's buffer is full
   - Bit 3: indicates if the pipe is locked
   - Bit 4: indicates if a writing request is pending (waiting for the pipe to be unlocked)
   - Bit 5: indicates if a reading request is pending (waiting for the pipe to be unlocked)
   - Bit 6: indicates if the provided identifier is an SC
+- Pipe's buffer's capacity (8 bytes)
+- Remaining data before the pipe's buffer is full (8 bytes)
+- Pipe's creator's PID (8 bytes)

 **Errors:**